 Turning over your financial future to ANYONE can be a bit unnerving.
 After all, you have a lot at stake when you work with a financial or investment advisor.
 You want a financial advisor who is courteous, knowledgeable, understandable, understanding, responsible, and competent.
 The problem is that these traits aren’t awarded when the Certified Financial Planner designation is given.

 Nope, those awards aren’t handed out.
-Unless you use a service such as WiserAdvisor, you’re instead left with the recommendations of friends or family, or you have to simply trust in the designations hanging on the office walls, or it just becomes a total shot in the dark.
-Here you are, handing over something as significant as your investments and personal financial affairs to someone you really don’t even know, much less know how to evaluate on your own.
+But here you are, handing over something as significant as your investments and personal financial affairs to someone you really don’t even know, much less know how to evaluate on your own.
 How do you know if the advisor your cousin’s neighbor’s sister’s cat’s grandmother’s first owner’s son’s baseball coach recommended is legit?
 More importantly, how do you know if that advisor ISN’T legit?
 Here are some red flags that signal that you should consider changing who you trust with everything from your investment strategy to your taxes.

 15 Financial Advisor Red Flags